Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Georgia and its opponents have combined to put up more than 44.5 points in three of six games this season.
+- Georgia and its opponents have gone over the current 44.5-point total in three of six games (50%) this season.

-- The combined points per game average of the two teams, 70.8, is 26.3 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 70.8, is 26.3 points greater than Saturday's over/under.

-- This contest's total is 21.5 points greater than the 23 these two squads combine to allow per game this season.
+- This contest's total is 21.5 points above the 23 these two squads combine to surrender per game this season.

 - The 44.5-point over/under for this game is eight points below the 52.5 points per game average total in Wildcats games this season.